Business Immigration

 Once the visa is approved:

-• The employee must enter Spain within 90 days.
+• The employee must enter Spain within 90 days (note: EU Entry/Exit System launches April 2026 for enhanced tracking).

 • The employer registers the worker for social security, payroll, and healthcare.

-• From 2025, dependents up to age 26 (if studying) are eligible for easier family reunification.
+• From 2026, dependents up to age 26 (if studying) are eligible for easier family reunification, with automated checks via the digital platform.

-Spain’s May 2025 immigration reforms are designed to make life easier for employers, especially those hiring blue-collar workers.
-The updates reduce administrative work, speed up processing, and improve retention for foreign employees.
+Spain’s January 2026 immigration reforms—building on 2025 changes and including a landmark decree to regularize up to 500,000 undocumented migrants already in the country—are designed to make life easier for employers, especially those hiring blue-collar workers.
+The updates reduce administrative work, speed up processing with AI-assisted checks, and improve retention for foreign employees through expanded quotas and circular migration pilots (e.g., WAFIRA II for shared hiring with other EU countries).

-• Faster approvals: Some permits are processed in under 20 days.
+• Faster approvals: Most permits processed in 20–30 days.

-• Paperless and secure: Documents are uploaded digitally and linked directly to consulates.
+• Paperless and secure: Documents uploaded digitally with biometric verification and direct consulate links.

 • Ideal for bulk hiring: Especially useful in industries like construction, manufacturing, and logistics.

-• Employers can register at uge-ce.es to start filing digitally.
+• Employers can register at the Ministry's portal to start filing digitally, cutting costs by up to 40%.

 Why Choose Jobbatical

-With digital submission platforms, AI-powered document audits, and expert visa support services, Spanish employers can now manage blue-collar hiring faster and with fewer risks.
-Jobbatical simplify every step — from preparing compliant contracts to submitting visa files online — so HR teams can focus on what matters most: building reliable, long-term teams.
+With the new digital platform, AI-powered document audits, reduced fees, and expert visa support services, Spanish employers can now manage blue-collar hiring faster and with fewer risks.
+Jobbatical simplifies every step—from preparing compliant contracts to submitting visa files online—so HR teams can focus on what matters most: building reliable, long-term teams.

 Was this helpful?